scyrusm/panopticon/docs/installation.rst

         cd panopticon
         pip install --editable .

-For some functions you will also need to run
+For some functions you will also need to run (release subject to change)

 ::